 Be enveloped by nature at every turn on a scenic journey through Kakadu and Nitmiluk National Parks.
 Photographic, wildlife and birdwatching enthusiasts will delight in this comfortable 550km drive past wetlands and gorges, waterfalls and waterholes.
+If heading back to Darwin, spend some time exploring the plunge pools of Litchfield National Park.

 Start your journey in Darwin, the Territory's multicultural capital, and take the Arnhem Highway to reach stunning, World Heritage-listed Kakadu.
 Cruise the park's waterways, spotting crocs and birdlife along the way and wonder at ancient Aboriginal rock art galleries.